-Popular nasal decongestant doesn’t actually relieve congestion, FDA experts say
+Popular nasal decongestant doesn’t actually relieve congestion, FDA advisers say

 The FDA assembled its outside advisers to take another look at phenylephrine, which became the main drug in over-the-counter decongestants when medicines with an older ingredient — pseudoephedrine — were moved behind pharmacy counters.
 A 2006 law had forced the move because pseudoephedrine can be illegally processed into methamphetamine.

-Those original versions of Sudafed and other medicines remain available without a prescription, but they account for about one-fifth of the $2.2 billion market for oral decongestants.
+Those original versions of Sudafed and other medicines remain available without a prescription, but they’re less popular and account for about one-fifth of the $2.2 billion market for oral decongestants.
 Phenylephrine versions — sometimes labeled “PE” on packaging — make up the rest.

 If the FDA follows through on the panel’s recommendations, Johnson & Johnson, Bayer and other drugmakers could be required to pull their oral medications containing phenylephrine from store shelves.
-That would likely force consumers to switch to the behind-the-counter versions of the pills or to nasal sprays and drops that contain phenylephrine, which are not under review.
+That would likely force consumers to switch to the behind-the-counter pills or to nasal sprays and drops that contain phenylephrine, which are not under review.

+In that scenario, the FDA would have to work with drugstores, pharmacists and other health providers to educate consumers about the remaining options for treating congestion, the panelists said Tuesday.

+The advisers also told the FDA that studying phenylephrine at higher doses was not an option because it can push blood pressure to dangerous levels.

+“I think there’s a safety issue there,” said Dr. Paul Pisaric of Archwell Health in Oklahoma.
+“I think this is a done deal as far as I’m concerned.
+It doesn’t work.”

-This week’s two-day meeting was prompted by researchers at the University of Florida, who petitioned the FDA to remove phenylephrine products based on recent studies showing they failed to outperform placebo pills in patients with cold and allergy congestion.
+This week’s two-day meeting was prompted by University of Florida researchers who petitioned the FDA to remove phenylephrine products based on recent studies showing they failed to outperform placebo pills in patients with cold and allergy congestion.
 The same researchers also challenged the drug’s effectiveness in 2007, but the FDA allowed the products to remain on the market pending additional research.

 That was also the recommendation of FDA’s outside experts at the time, who met for a similar meeting on the drug in 2007.